jerrymarino/swiftyswiftvim/README.md

 integrate with YouCompleteMe:
 [https://val.markovic.io/articles/youcompleteme-as-a-server](YouCompleteMe)

-The actual implementation is basic request handling: the YCMD integration uses already built functionality in JediHttp.
+The frontend is build on Beast HTTP and Boost ASIO